top of page

 Our 9-panel power test will measure the athlete's strength and compare that to MLB or Team USA softball averages.
 (Average vertical jump in the MLB is currently 27").

 We use K-vest 3D motion capture to measure movement during the swing.
 This calibrates the firing sequence for efficient, effective swings.
+Rotational velocities are recorded to evaluate current player performance and to establish a baseline for the effectiveness of future training.

 Lastly, we will video the player's swing from multiple angles to visualize the collected data.
 After the assessment, you will receive your data by email or printout.
 Online resources are also available to help you advance at home.